Rensing-Lab/TAPscan-v4-website/README.md

 ### Adding Data: Populating the database

-The `_data` folder contains all the data used to populate the TAPscan website.
+The `_data` folder contains all the data we used to populate the main [TAPscan website](http://tapscan.plantcode.cup.uni-freiburg.de/).

 Data can be uploaded via the admin panel in the TAPscan web interface, or via the commandline.
-For the initial data upload, we recommend using the commandline, because it can take quite some time.
+For the initial data upload, we recommend using the commandline, because this step can take quite some time.

-To load the TAPscan v4 data into the database, follow the instructions below.
+To load the TAPscan v4 data from the `_data` folder into the TAPscan database, follow the instructions below.
 To prepare your own data for upload, see the *"Preparing data for upload"* section.

 1. Run the importers
    - `make import-data`
    - This will take quite some time (>1h for the v4 dataset)
    - When it is done, the container will shut down
-   - The data that is uploaded to the database in this command is:
+   - The data that is uploaded to the database with this command is:
      ```
      _data/import-species/species_v4.csv
      _data/import-rules/rules_v81.txt